jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 ---

-#### Question 10: Attribute Names (502.KE2 - Attribute Names)
+#### Question 9: Attribute Names (502.KE2 - Attribute Names)

-*In machine learning datasets, attribute names serve as a critical axis of information.
-Discuss how the selection and naming of attributes can influence model training and results.
+*Discuss how the selection and naming of attributes can influence model training and results.
 Provide examples of well-defined attribute names versus poor choices and their potential implications.*

 *Your answer here.*

 ---

-#### Question 11: Target Data (502.KE2 - Target Data)
+#### Question 10: Target Data (502.KE2 - Target Data)

-*Define target data within the scope of machine learning tasks and elaborate on its significance during model training and evaluation.
-What challenges might arise if the target data is not accurately defined or if it's missing from the dataset?*
+*Define target data within the scope of machine learning tasks and elaborate on its significance during model training and evaluation.*

 *Your answer here.*

 ---

-#### Question 12: Key Algorithms for Labeled and Unlabeled Data (501.KE9 & 501.KE10)
+#### Question 11: Key Algorithms for Labeled and Unlabeled Data (501.KE9 & 501.KE10)

-*Explain the key differences between the algorithms used for handling labeled data and those for handling unlabeled data in machine learning.
-Provide examples of each type and describe a scenario where one would be more appropriate to use over the other.*
+*Explain the key differences between algorithms used for handling labeled data and those handling unlabeled data.*

 *Your answer here.*

 ---

-#### Question 13: Characteristics of Learning Types (501.KE12 & 502.KE1)
+#### Question 12: Characteristics of Learning Types (501.KE12 & 502.KE1)

-*Define and compare the four primary learning paradigms in machine learning: supervised, unsupervised, semi-supervised, and reinforcement learning.
-Include examples of applications or scenarios where each type of learning can be effective.*
+*Define and compare the four categories of learning techniques in machine learning: supervised, unsupervised, semi-supervised, and reinforcement learning.*

 *Your answer here.*

 ---

-#### Question 14: Key Features and Functions of Learning Algorithms (502.KE2 - Learning Algorithms)
+#### Question 13: Key Features and Functions of Learning Algorithms (502.KE2 - Learning Algorithms)

-*Discuss the fundamental logic underpinning learning algorithms in machine learning.
-Explain how this logic governs their decision-making capabilities and provide examples of learning algorithms commonly used in the field, detailing their basic functions and operations.*
+*Focus on the learning algorithm of* **Decision Trees**. *Explain the fundamental principles that underpin how decision trees learn from data and make decisions.
+Describe how these principles influence their decision-making capabilities.
+Provide examples of decision tree algorithms commonly used in the field, detailing their basic functions and operations.*

 *Your answer here.*

 ---

-#### Question 15: Key Implementation Risks for AI, ML, and DL Technologies (401.KE4)
+#### Question 14: Key Implementation Risks for AI, ML, and DL Technologies (401.KE4)

-*Identify and discuss the key risks associated with implementing AI, ML, and DL technologies within an organization.
-Highlight specific challenges that may arise during integration and suggest strategies to mitigate these risks.*
+*Identify and discuss key risks associated with implementing AI, ML, and DL technologies.*

 *Your answer here.*

 ---

-#### Question 16: Organisational Policies and Procedures in AI Implementation (401.KE6 & 501.KE16 & 501.KE18)
+#### Question 15: Organisational Policies and Procedures in AI Implementation (401.KE6 & 501.KE16 & 501.KE18)

-*Explain the significance of adopting secure and safe practices such to adhering to organisational policies and procedures, as well as legislative requirements when implementing AI, ML, and DL in the workplace.
-Consider the roles of behavioral science, data governance, ethics, and human rights in guiding safe and ethical implementations of AI.*
+*Choose one ethics principle from [Australia's AI Ethics Principles](https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-principles/australias-ai-ethics-principles).
+Reflect on how this principle could be implemented through organizational policies, highlighting any challenges that could present themselves regarding ethics in relation to AI implementations.*

 *Your answer here.*

 ---

-#### Question 17: Characteristics of Unbiased and Biased Datasets (501.KE6)
+#### Question 16: Characteristics of Unbiased and Biased Datasets (501.KE6)

 *Define what constitutes an unbiased dataset and a biased dataset in the context of machine learning.
 Discuss the potential implications and risks of using biased datasets in AI model development and deployment, including real-world examples where bias has affected outcomes.
 Provide strategies for detecting and mitigating data bias to ensure fair and equitable AI systems.*